Midday Cruise with Village Life

 Refreshing Welcome Drink:

 At the start of your trip, we'll have a drink to cool off.
-You could drink fruit juice or tender coconut water.
+We will offer you fruit juice or tender coconut water.
 The refreshing drink will keep you going on the trip while the sun is out.

 Coir Making Experience: